Elswee13/MyHTMLProjects/README.md

 In this folder you will be seeing alot of Javascript, i made this during my last semester on University.
 Reading P5 Shaders Book: "Learn Javascript with P5.js".

+**GenDesign:**

+In this folder is a continuation of some P5 Shaders.
+In this area i was reading the book:" Getting Started with p5.js Making Interactive Graphics in JavaScript and Processing".